unitpoint/objectscript/README.md

 	make
 	make install

-The result files (os, os-fcgi) will be located inside of bin folder.
+The result files (os, oscript) will be located inside of bin folder.

 Compile using Microsoft Visual Studio
 ===================